drudru/KeyBox/EndUser/INSTRUCTIONS.md

 ## Passwords

 This document is going to need a lot of work, but for right now, the GUI on the device should be self explanatory.
+The device can emulate keystrokes for any file in the /boot/KeyBox/Passwords directory.

 ## Serial Console